Enantiosensitive exceptional points in open chiral systems: Enantiosensitive stabilization of quasistationary states

 Our results thus show that weak chiro-optical effects relying on magnetic dipole interactions can nonetheless lead to huge chiral dichroism effects owing to the enantiosensitive stabilization effect.
 The enhancement of these weak effects is most prominent when one of the enantiomer is in its $\mathcal{PT}$-broken phase and the other one is in the $\mathcal{PT}$-symmetric one.
 Yet these effects do not vanish when both enantiomers are in their $\mathcal{PT}$-broken phase, owing to the enantiosensitive stabilization effect.
 Effectively for $\Gamma\gg2\Omega_d$ the trade-off between the chiral dichroism $\text{CD}\simeq\tanh(2T/(\tau_R-\tau_L))$ and the amount of population left in the bound states $w_{\mathrm{res}}\simeq\exp(-T/\tau_{R/L})$ is dictated by the duration of the interaction $T$.
 It is therefore possible to fine tune and control the trade-off between enantiosensitivity and residual bound population by changing the duration of the laser pulse driving the transition.
+In an experimental realization of this idea, an ideal experimental observable could be the ionization yield of the molecular sample using standard time of flight mass spectrometry.
+We also note that in a realistic molecule additional decay channels will be present, which would require an expansion of the basis of molecular states considered.
+Nonetheless, even in this case stabilization effects in molecules are predicted \cite{Remacle:1996aa,Remacle:1996ab,Reitsma:2019aa}, which we expect to hold in chiral samples.
 Similarly to the asymmetric switch effect discussed earlier different molecular orientations can result in a shift of the position of EP, but molecular alignment is sufficient to retain the enantiosensitivity.